 How to Reset a Stuck Low Tire Pressure (TPMS) Light

-If you have ensured that the tire pressures in all of your tires are fine, including your spare tire (yes they have sensors too), and the warning light refuses to turn off, here are a few methods you can try to reset it.
+If you have ensured that the tire pressure is fine in each of your tires, including your spare (yes, they often have sensors too), and the warning light still refuses to turn off, here are a few methods you can use to try to reset it.

 1. Drive at 50 mph for 10 miles.